onqtam/headjack/docs/why/2_SYSTEM.md

 If you don’t think media & the system are corrupt to the core - read Balaji’s piece on SBF & FTX https://balajis.com/p/crypto-twitter-found-sbfs-fraud

+> "So if gangsters become governments, does this mean that governments began as gangsters?" - [Matt Ridley](https://www.goodreads.com/quotes/7817709-so-if-gangsters-become-governments-does-this-mean-that-governments)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Oligarchy & Regulatory Capture